 “There!” said the minister.
 “Go and pick up every one of those feathers – if you can.
 Then you’ll know how hard it is for me to forgive you.”

 According to the Bible writer, James, “the tongue is a little member,” yet it’s harder to control than any other part of the human body.
 In fact, if we could control it, we’d be perfect people; but as none of us can honestly claim never to say the wrong thing at some point in our lives, we need to make allowances for others, even when unkind things are said about us!

 Celebrities, of course, are prime targets.
-Recent bust-ups between Justin and Selena, or Robert and Kristen, are the source of endless speculation.
-Married couples in the public eye often have to endure gossip spread by total strangers, while the recent Twitter debacle over Lord McAlpine has really hit the headlines.
+Bust-ups between stars such as Justin and Selena, or Robert and Kristen, are the source of endless speculation.
+Married couples in the public eye often have to endure gossip spread by total strangers, while the Twitter debacle over Lord McAlpine has really hit the headlines.